abaisero/tmux-sessions/README.md

 The session configs are standard tmux configuration files&mdash;see the tmux command ``source-file``.

-If you used the repository's default ``config/`` path, you will find ``sessions.config`` which defines a session to edit all the available config files in vim.
+If you used the repository's default ``config/`` path, you will find ``sessions.conf`` which defines a session to edit all the available config files in vim.

 ## Usage